 Julie Byrnes is an experienced dynamic trainer and facilitator of HPCI with more than 10 years of experience in managing projects/teams.
 She has facilitated sessions on mission/vision, the shift in organizational cultures, partnerships, team building, advocacy strategies at the national and international levels, internal and external strategic communications, etc. She has worked with executives, administrative/technical and operational personnel, natural teams and “ad hoc” project teams, citizens, media, members of parliament and politicians.

-Julie is trilingual (French, English and Spanish), has lived and worked abroad and has delivered training in Mexico, Bolivia, Peru, Spain, Thailand and all over Canada.
+Julie is trilingual (French, English and Spanish), has lived and worked abroad and has delivered training in Mexico, Bolivia, Peru, Spain and all over Canada.

 Tony White is a facilitator and trainer with HPCI and is a Certified Sales Trainer, Certified Personality Dimensions™ Facilitator, Adler Trained Coach (ATC) and Certified Training Practitioner (CTP).
 He has worked with over 10,000 people (public and private sectors) in skills such as team leadership, presentation, customer service, negotiation and change management.
 “Energizing, engaging and practical” are the words used to describe his sessions.
 He is also the author of “Make it Happen – A Practical Handbook for Team Leaders, Project Managers and Facilitators to Build, Facilitate and Repair High-Performance Teams” which has sold thousands of copies.